Free Printable Thanksgiving Scavenger Hunt

 Print and Cut the Clues

 Print your cards out on medium white cardstock and cut out each card.
 If you only have regular copy paper, you can use that too.
+You can find more printing tips here.

 A paper trimmer works great for cutting out the clues quickly or you can use scissors (affiliate).